-Dear (Parent/Guardian) ,

-make an accommodation that is intended to affirm the student's gender identity as follows:

-use a name, pronoun or gender identity that is different from the name, pronoun and/or gender identity listed on the student's school registration forms.
-The name, pronoun, or gender identity requested is .

-If you would like to amend the student's registration paperwork to permit the student's requested accommodation and/or include the use of the above-referenced name/pronoun/gender identity, please complete the attached form and return it to the district administration office.
+Dear (Parent/Guardian), This letter is to inform you that your student (student's name listed on registration) has made a request of a licensed employee to (check all that apply): make an accommodation that is intended to affirm the student's gender identity as follows: use a name, pronoun or gender identity that is different from the name, pronoun and/or gender identity listed on the student's school registration forms.
+The name, pronoun, or gender identity requeste is If you would like to amend the student's registration paperwork to permit the student's requested accommodation and/or include the use of the above-referenced name/pronoun/gender identity, please complete the attached form and return it to the district administration office.
+Sincerely, Administrator Date

-Sincerely,